The Botanist to open third medical cannabis facility in Williamstown

 Acreage also has The Botanist locations in Egg Harbor Township and Atlantic City.

-The company held a pre-opening ribbon cutting on Friday, where Mayor Richard DiLuca cut the ribbon on the building and welcomed the company to town.
+The company held a pre-opening ribbon cutting Friday, where Mayor Richard DiLuca welcomed the company to town.

+Acreage Holdings, the politically connected cannabis behemoth, is buying a South Jersey medi…

-The Botanist opened its Atlantic City dispensary in February 2020 on the Atlantic City Boardwalk.
-Acreage Holdings also purchased EHT's Compassionate Care growing facility and dispensary in November 2019, and the deal was finalized in June.
+The Botanist opened its Atlantic City dispensary in February 2020 on the Boardwalk.
+Acreage Holdings also purchased Egg Harbor Township’s Compassionate Care growing facility and dispensary in November 2019, and the deal was finalized in June.

-The Botanist Williamstown is located at 2090 N Black Horse Pike.
-It will be open Monday through Friday, 9 a.m. to 5 p.m. and will offer flower, pre-rolls, and vape cartridges from its cultivation facility in Egg Harbor Township, according to the press release.
+The Botanist Williamstown is located at 2090 N. Black Horse Pike.
+It will be open 9 a.m. to 5 p.m.
+Monday through Friday and will offer flower, pre-rolls and vape cartridges from its cultivation facility in Egg Harbor Township, according to a news release.

-Based in New York City, Acreage was founded in 2011 and is one of the nation's largest cannabis companies, with properties in 20 states.
-In Pennsylvania, it grows and sells cannabis to dispensaries under the Prime brand and sells edibles in Illinois under the Innocent brand.
-It also owns Universal Hemp, LLC, a subsidiary focusing on distribution, marketing and sales of CBD products in the U.S.
+Based in New York City, Acreage was founded in 2011 and is one of the nation’s largest cannabis companies, with properties in 20 states.
+It also owns Universal Hemp LLC, a subsidiary focusing on distribution, marketing and sales of CBD products in the U.S.

 Contact Michelle Brunetti Post: